RedisLabs/redislabs-docs/content/rc/databases/configuration/clustering.md

 ## Dataset size

 The dataset size represents the maximum amount of memory for the database, which includes data values, keys, module data, and overhead for specific features.
-High availability features, such as replication and Active-Active, dramatically increase memory consumption.
+High availability features, such as replication and Active-Active,  increase memory consumption.

 Here are some general guidelines:

 - Memory limit represents an upper limit.
 You cannot store more data than the memory limit.
-Depending on your other selections, available memory for data may be much less than expected.
+Depending on your other selections, available memory for data may be less than expected.

 - [Replication](HA LINK) doubles memory consumption; that is, 512MB of data requires at least 1GB of memory limit when replication is enabled.
 This affects both Redis Cloud Pro and Redis Cloud Essentials.
 For example, if you subscribe to a 1 GB Essentials plan, Redis will allocate 512 MB for your dataset and the other 512 MB for replication.